MilesMcBain/portal/README.md

 `push()` uses the name of symbol you passed in to name the file, which in turn informs `pull` what to call the object when it is imported.
 Weird object names won't work that well.
 Notably if you use this with the `{magrittr}` pipe you'll have a bad time, since the symbol (and file) will be named `.`.

 Similarly pushing unnamed expressions might result in invalid file names and so won't work.
-For now this might be useful:

 I'll probably fix these eventually.
 Contributions are welcome.